jwhenry28/warmup_project/README.md

 ### Code Explanation
 * `DriveSquare`: This object is essentially a ROS node that causes the robot to drive in a square.
     * `__init__()`: constructor for a `DriveSquare`.
 In addition to creating the object, this function initializes the ROS node, a `Twist` message for the node to use, and the `Twist` publisher.
     * `run()`: This starts the robot's movement.
 The function contains a loop which will cause it to move forward for five seconds and then turn 90 degrees to the left.
 This loops indefinitely, so the robot will continue to drive in a square-like fashion.
+This will also print out the time to the console every time the robot starts moving or turning.

 ![Drive Square](/drive_square.gif)